- [2.5 m (8 ft) aluminum tube radiator]

 The loading coil assembly, 7 m radial wire, 1:1 current choke balun, and two radiators (2.5 m & 2.4 m)

-As a "counterpoise", I use a simple 7 m (22 ft) radial made of "zip cord" household hook-up wire. strung horizontally from the bottom end of the coil core.
+As a "counterpoise", I use a simple 7 m (22 ft) radial made of "zip cord" household hook-up wire.
+It is strung horizontally, from the bottom end of the coil core.
 No particular reason for using 7 m, it is just the length of wire that I had on hand.
-Also, I cannot fit much more than that on my terrace.
+Also, I cannot fit much more than that on my terrace (in a straight line).
 Note that a small number (e.g., 1-4) of elevated radials can be as effective as a much larger number of radials in or on the ground!
 See ref 10.
 In my case, the antenna and the radial are 2 m (6 ft) above the terrace floor.

 According to loaded-dipole calculators such as ref.
 2D, I need a loading coil of about 80 μH.
 Coil calculators (e.g., ref. ) suggest that this should take about 90 perfectly close-wound turns ( = zero turn spacing) of AWG #20 (0.8 mm) enameled copper wire (CuL) on a 32 mm PVC core.